RanaMostafaAbdElMohsen/Human_Activity_Recognition_using_Wearable_Sensors_Review_Challenges_Evaluation_Benchmark/Source_Code/JianSun_et_al_2018/README.md

 | WHARF         | 44.43%               |
 | WISDM         | ------               |

-- With Repect With HHAR Non-Overlapping Slidding Window:
+- With Repect to HHAR Non-Overlapping Slidding Window:
 Couldn't be trained due to Dataset size with Model

-- With Repect With HHAR Overlapping Slidding Window: haven't finished training yey but you can say average is 20%
+- With Repect to HHAR Overlapping Slidding Window: haven't finished training yey but you can say average is 20%

+- With Respect to Opportunity dataset with ELM:
+	- 83.48%
+- With Respect to Opportunity dataset without ELM:
+	- 83.21%